When Google reports “labeled for reuse with modification”

 What can I do to use images without incurring liability?

 At TherapyEverywhere, we only use licensed images with no expiry date on the license (so that we don’t have to worry about an image staying up past the date).
 We make sure that images are licensed for use on our client sites.
 On occasion, we use content from Wikimedia Commons – but we have set up a series of safeguards and procedures to make sure that we use only genuinely public domain images.
-Do you need more help with your site, making it look good and free from copyright infringement?
+Do you need more help with your site?
+Do you want your site to look good and at the same time remain free from copyright infringement?
 Call us today, or just fill out the contact form and click Send.
 We’ll be glad to help.